 Buying a home can be a long and arduous process.
 Having a real estate agent who has your back helps make the process much more sane that it would be if you went it alone.
 With that said, not all buyer’s agents are the same.
 Realtor’s have a wide range of experience and skills.
 Consider your needs as you look at these three types of buyers agents.
-Which is best for you in Los Angeles depends on your personal situation and experience.
+Which is best for you in Riverside depends on your personal situation and experience.

 The Veteran Agent

-An agent with years of experience in your Los Angeles is a veteran agent.
+An agent with years of experience in your Riverside is a veteran agent.
 Don’t just a book by its cover though.
 Just because someone might have a little gray in the hair doesn’ t automatically make them a veteran.
 Many real estate agents come from long and successful careers in other areas.
 Ask your realtor how long they’ve been selling real estate.

 The benefits of a veteran are they have the experience to know what is typically in a home sale in your area.
 They have seen it all when it comes to negotiations, inspections and up and down markets.
 They also have a contact network of trusted referrals to help in every step of the purchase process and after while you get settled in.
 Need a good handyman to mount that flat screen.
 No problem.
 Veteran agents have all this and more.